 - 1. Document a total of at least 6 incidents as a type II or I Search Manager, for either missing persons or missing aircraft, during the three years immediately prior to the date of application for re-certification.
-Field simulations may be used to fulfill up to 3 of the required shifts. - 2.
-The requirements for one incident may be fulfilled with 24 hours of category II continuing education. - 3.
-The requirements for two incidents may be fulfilled with 40 hours of category I continuing education. - 4.
-Continuing education may only be used for a total of two shifts. - 5.
-Receive a favorable vote of the ASRC Board of Directors. - 6.
-This recertification process does not preclude an SM-I being brought before the ASRC Board of Directors for Review as needed, at any time.
+Field simulations may be used to fulfill up to 3 of the required shifts. - 2.1.
+The requirements for one incident may be fulfilled with 24 hours of category II continuing education. - 3.1.
+The requirements for two incidents may be fulfilled with 40 hours of entegory I continuing - Continuing education may only be used for a total of two shifts. - a.
+The requirements for one incident may be fulfilled with 24 hours of category II continuing education. - b.
+The requirements for two incidents may be fulfilled with 40 hours of category I continuing education.

+- 5.3.
+Receive a favorable vote of the ASRC Board of Directors. - This recertification process does not preclude an SM I being brought before the ASRC Board of Directors for Review as needed, at any time. - 74.
 The review cycle period shall begin the first January of the year following the SM's initial certification.

-C. Certification
+DC.
+Certification

-- Upon being approved for certification by the ASRC Board of Directors, the ASRC Training Officer will provide a certificate of certification to the member.
-This certificate will be in the official ASRC SM-I Certification Format, as defined by the ASRC Training Officer, and which contains at a minimum: - a.
+- Upon being approved for certification by the ASRC Board of Directors, the ASRC Conference Training Officer will provide a certificate of certification to the member.
+This certificate will be in the official ASRC SM-I Certification Format, as defined by the ASRC Conference Training Officer, and which contains at a minimum: - a.
 The full name of the Appalachian Search and Rescue Conference; - b.
 The ASRC logo; - c.
-The name of the member granted the certification; - d.
-The name of the certification granted - e.
-The date issued; - f.
-The date of expiration/recertification; and - g.
-The signature of the ASRC Training Officer.
+The name of the member granted the certification;